freeCodeCamp/chapter/CONTRIBUTING.md

 - Submit the request and wait for approval from a project maintainer.
 - Congratulations!
 You submitted a PR.

-## I found a typo, should I report an issue before I can make a pull request?
+## I found a typo.
+Should I report an issue before I can make a pull request?

 For typos and other wording changes, you can directly open pull requests without first creating an issue.
 Issues are more for discussing larger problems associated with code or structural aspects of the application